randomtruffles/Dominion_League/faq.md

 #### What can I do if my opponent is playing slowly?

 Games in the Dominion League do not use an in-game timer.
-You are allowed to play at a relaxed pace, and you can expect some of your opponents to do so.
+Players are allowed to play at a relaxed pace, and you can expect some of your opponents to do so.

-However, out of consideration for your opponents, the League requires that you maintain a minimum pace of play (see [play speed](/rules#3.5)).
+However, out of consideration for your everyone's time and patience, the League requires that you maintain a minimum pace of play (see [play speed](/rules#3.5)).
 The League automatically collects play speed data for all matches, and if your opponent fails to meet the minimum pace, they will receive a play speed warning after the match.
 During a match, if you feel that your opponent is playing particularly slowly, you can consider politely requesting that they play a bit faster.

 #### Why does the League monitor play speed?